France

 • To avoid censure votes, president had to appoint prime ministers and cabinets preferred by the majority party.
 Prime ministers had more real power than the president in these circumstances.

-• In 2000, the constitution was amended to make presidential and parliamentary terms coincide and to hold their elections within a few weeks of each other, making cohabitation less likely.
-However, since the 2022 election, the president's supporters have only held a minority of seats in the national assembly.
+• In 2000, the constitution was amended to make presidential and parliamentary terms coincide and to hold their elections within a few weeks of each other, which was thought would make cohabitation less likely.

 The National Assembly